Clash in Paris

-Clash in Paris was a 2025 professional wrestling pay-per-view (PPV) and livestreaming event produced by the American company WWE.
-It took place on Sunday, August 31, 2025, at the Paris La Défense Arena in Nanterre, France, and was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
+Clash in Paris was a 2025 professional wrestling premium live event (PLE) produced by the American company WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It took place on August 31, 2025, at the Paris La Défense Arena in Nanterre, France.
 It marked WWE's second PPV and livestreaming event held in France after Backlash in May 2024, and the first in the Paris metropolitan area.

-The event featured John Cena's first and only appearance at a PPV and livestreaming event in France as an in-ring performer due to his retirement from professional wrestling at the end of 2025.
-The event was also the last WWE main roster PPV and livestreaming event to air on Peacock in the United States, as these events began airing on ESPN's direct-to-consumer streaming service with September's Wrestlepalooza.
+The event featured John Cena's first and only appearance at a PLE in France as an in-ring performer due to his retirement from professional wrestling at the end of 2025.
+The event was also WWE's last main roster PLE to air on Peacock in the United States, as these events began airing on ESPN's direct-to-consumer streaming service with September's Wrestlepalooza.

 Six matches were contested at the event.
 In the main event, Seth Rollins defeated CM Punk, LA Knight, and Jey Uso in a fatal four-way match to retain Raw's World Heavyweight Championship.
 In other prominent matches, John Cena defeated Logan Paul and in the opening bout, Roman Reigns defeated Bronson Reed.